 Taste Through Time

-A series of historical food lectures that give audiences a taste of Western civilization from the pharaohs of Ancient Egypt to what was served to the men leaving for the trenches of World War I.
+A series of historical food programs that give audiences a taste of Western civilization from the pharaohs of Ancient Egypt to what was served to the men leaving for the trenches of World War I.

+When does a formal dinner setting become a trial by fork?
 This program explores a time of forgotten elegance and will demystify the manners and accoutrements of a formal, twelve-course Victorian dinner.